obonaventure/cnp3/book/application/dns.rst

  The DNS is mainly used to find the IP address that corresponds to a given name.
 However, it is sometimes useful to obtain the name that corresponds to an IP address.
 This done by using the `PTR` (`pointer`) `RR`.
 The `RData` part of a `PTR` `RR` contains the name while the `Name` part of the `RR` contains the IP address encoded in the `in-addr.arpa` domain.
 IPv4 addresses are encoded in the `in-addr.arpa` by reversing the four digits that compose the dotted decimal representation of the address.
 For example, consider IPv4 address `192.0.2.11`.
 The hostname associated to this address can be found by requesting the `PTR` `RR` that corresponds to `11.2.0.192.in-addr.arpa`.
 A similar solution is used to support IPv6 addresses, see :rfc:`3596`.

+.. rubric:: Footnotes

+.. [#fhosts] The :term:`hosts.txt` file is not maintained anymore.
+The snapshot retrieved on April 15th, 1984 is available from http://ftp.univie.ac.at/netinfo/netinfo/hosts.txt

+.. [#fdnstimeline] See http://www.donelan.com/dnstimeline.html for a time line of DNS related developments.

+.. [#fidn] This specification evolved later to support domain names written by using other character sets than us-ASCII :rfc:`3490`.
+This extension is important to support other languages than English, but a detailed discussion is outside the scope of this document.

+.. [#ftld] The official list of top-level domain names is maintained by IANA_ at http://data.iana.org/TLD/tlds-alpha-by-domain.txt Additional information about these domains may be found at http://en.wikipedia.org/wiki/List_of_Internet_top-level_domains

+.. [#froot] A copy of the information maintained by each root nameserver is available at http://www.internic.net/zones/root.zone

+.. [#frootv6] Until February 2008, the root DNS servers only had IPv4 addresses.
+IPv6 addresses were added to the root DNS servers slowly to avoid creating problems as discussed in http://www.icann.org/en/committees/security/sac018.pdf In 2010, several DNS root servers are still not reachable by using IPv6.

+.. [#fnamed.root] The current list of the IP addresses of the root nameservers is maintained at http://www.internic.net/zones/named.root .
+These IP addresses are stable and root nameservers seldom change their IP addresses.
+DNS resolvers must however maintain an up-to-date copy of this file.

+.. [#fdozen] There are currently 13 root servers.
+In practice, some of these root servers are themselves implemented as a set of distinct physical servers.
+See http://www.root-servers.org/ for more information about the physical location of these servers.

+.. [#f8888] Some DNS resolvers allow any host to send queries.
+OpenDNS_ and GoogleDNS_ are example of open resolvers.